 The Academy will engage with outside agencies to work with individual pupils when it is deemed appropriate, following discussion with parents.
-In order to ensure good quality provision for pupils' needs SENCOs will liaise regularly with specialist agencies who offer support and guidance.
+In order to ensure good quality provision for children's needs, SENCOs will liaise regularly with specialist agencies who offer support and guidance.